|Nutrition Facts (per serving)|

-Bring the water to a boil and pour it over the flower petals.
-Let the mixture sit for 2 hours.
+Bring water to a boil and pour over flower petals.
+Let mixture sit for 2 hours.

-Place the pot over high heat and bring the strained dandelion infusion to a boil.
+Place pot over high heat and bring strained dandelion infusion to a boil.

-Stir in the citrus juices and sugar, mixing to dissolve the sugar.
+Stir in citrus juices and sugar, mixing to dissolve sugar.

-Add the lemon and orange zest and the chopped raisins.
-Remove from the heat and set aside to cool.
+Add lemon and orange zest and chopped raisins.
+Remove from heat and set aside to cool.

-When the mixture has cooled to room temperature, stir in the yeast nutrient or cornmeal, and the wine or baking yeast.
+When mixture has cooled to room temperature, stir in yeast nutrient or cornmeal and wine or baking yeast.

 Cover and leave at room temperature for 10 to 14 days, stirring 3 times each day.

-If there are more than 2 inches between the top of the wine and the rim of the bottle, top off with a simple syrup of equal parts sugar and water.
+If there is more than 2 inches between the top of the wine and the rim of the bottle, top off with a simple syrup of equal parts sugar and water.

 Refit with an airlock or pricked balloon.

-Repeat this procedure every three months for nine months until almost no sediment is forming on the bottom of the jug anymore.
+Repeat this procedure every 3 months for 9 total months until almost no sediment is forming on the bottom of the jug anymore.